· 5 min read Posted by Kevin Galligan

 We want both teams on board, and that means collaborating and making decisions that work for everybody.

 If the app is “public”, this is also the phase to put some KMP into production.
-That is, of course, a psychological milestone.
-It’s also important to learn how to monitor production KMP code.
-Crash reporting, etc.
+In 2024, this is more of a psychological milestone than in the past.
+However, there are many important lessons to learn when publishing apps and shipping real production KMP code.

 You can think of Iterating as “pre-Scaling”.